floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 The results are based on the four test scenarios described in the previous section.

 @coupling_statistics, @cohesion_statistics, @abc_size_statistics, and @complexity_statistics display the coupling, cohesion, ABC size, and complexity metrics, respectively, for each scenario using a box plot.
-The plots indicate the distribution of the metrics for each scenario, calculated from the individual metrics of each service in the decomposition.
+The plots indicate the distribution of the metrics for each scenario, calculated from the individual metrics of each microservice in the decomposition.

 #import "/figures/08-case-study/statistics.typ": *
 #grid(